 By contrast, Ulrike Kienzle's chapter in A Companion to Wagner's Parsifal examines Parsifal's religious elements by considering its compositional history, along with musical analysis.
 She begins by unpacking Wagner's religious ideas, particularly in relation to Christianity and Buddhism.
 This is all ultimately mediated through Wagner's interest in Schopenhauer, which redirects his religious contemplation from religious dogma towards compassion.
-Kienzle therefore highlights compassion as the main focus of the opera, which is presented through a complex religious story.
-14 She explores how the 1865 prose sketch of Parsifal (then Parzival) contained explicit parallels with the story of the Buddha.
-15 This idea is gradually integrated with Christian elements, as Wagner adapts the symbols of Christianity such as the Grail and the Spear, as well as elements of the Eucharist.
-16 After this initial draft, Wagner returned to Parsifal in 1875 and further turned towards Christianity.
+Kienzle therefore highlights compassion as the main focus of the opera, which is presented through a complex religious story.14 She explores how the 1865 prose sketch of Parsifal (then Parzival) contained explicit parallels with the story of the Buddha.15 This idea is gradually integrated with Christian elements, as Wagner adapts the symbols of Christianity such as the Grail and the Spear, as well as elements of the Eucharist.16 After this initial draft, Wagner returned to Parsifal in 1875 and further turned towards Christianity.
 The revised Parsifal draft has a larger emphasis on Christianity, especially the Redeemer.
 In line with Wagner's conception of Kunstreligion ("Religion of Art" or "Art-as-Religion") it aims to rescue religion, especially Christianity, by presenting its message through art.17 As such, Kienzle argues that music is the fundamental medium of Parsifal.
-She analyses Parsifal's musical motifs to describe a story that is fundamentally about Christian redemption, albeit one that is mediated through a Schopenhauerian lens.
-18 This chapter astutely identifies the importance of religion in Parsifal, which was clearly a central concern throughout its composition.
-It also points to its complex nature, given the mixture of Christian and Buddhist elements in Wagner's thinking.
+She analyses Parsifal's musical motifs to describe a story that is fundamentally about Christian redemption, albeit one that is mediated through a

-14 Ulrike Kienzle, "Parsifal and Religion: a Christian Music Drama?" in Kinderman and Syer ed., Companion to Wagner's Parsifal, 86.
+14 Ulrike Kienzle, "Parsifal and Religion: a Christian Music Drama?" in A Companion to Wagner's Parsifal (see note 2), 81-130.
+See in particular page 86.
 15 Ibid., 102-104.

 17 Ibid., 111.
-The term "Kunstreligion," from the philosopher G.W.F.
+The term "Kunstreligion", from the philosopher G.W.F.
 Hegel, was developed by Friedrich Schleiermacher and reflects a unique understanding of art that permeated German society at the time.
 See Glenn Stanley, "Parsifal: Redemption and Kunstreligion," in The Cambridge Companion to Wagner, ed.
-Thomas S. Grey.
-(Cambridge: Cambridge University Press, 2008), 154.
+Thomas S. Grey (Cambridge: Cambridge University Press, 2008), 154.